 Candles and incense are replaced with medieval fire torches, and male choirs are used instead of marching bands.
 To get a real taste of traditional Spain, or to feel like you’ve stepped back in time, you really should spend a day of Easter Week here.

-What types of food are available to try during Semana Santa?
+What types of food are available during Easter in Spain?

 No celebration is ever complete without indulging in some truly special foods and drinks.
 Rather than binging on chocolate eggs and sweets, the Spanish prefer puddings and pastries.

-It’s always worth asking the locals to point out their favourite Easter Week bakeries because you may have the once-a-year chance to try things most Brits miss out on.
+It’s always worth asking the locals to point out their favourite Easter Week bakeries, because then you may try things most Brits miss out on.

 It’s highly recommended to try torrijas, slices of bread dipped in egg, then soaked in wine or milk, before being fried and sweetened with sugar or cinnamon.

-Another delectable treat are the pestinos, honey-glazed pastries that have been fried.
+Another delectable treat are the pestinos, fried honey-glazed pastries.

 A lot of sherry is drunk at this time of year in Spain, particularly in the South, and if you can, the Manzanilla is well worth a glass.
 It’s a variety of fino sherry that takes its name from its notes of delicate chamomile tea.

-Remember, it’s not just Semana Santa that Spain is famous for, there’s a whole other variety of festivals to see, including The Running of the Bulls in Pamplona, or La Tomatina, The Tomato Throwing Festival, in Bunol, Valencia.
+Remember, it’s not just Semana Santa that Spain is famous for, there are loads of other festivals to see.
+For instance, the Running of the Bulls in Pamplona, or La Tomatina, The Tomato Throwing Festival, in Bunol, Valencia.

 So what are you waiting for?
 Don’t miss out on another, unique and amazingly vibrant Spanish fiesta, book your removals from the UK to Spain with us, now!